sikuli/sikuli/docs/source/globals.rst

 This is possible with Sikuli X:

 * import other .sikuli in a way that is fully compatible with Python import
-* import a python modul structure including underlying Java classes from a jar-file, that is dynamically loaded using the function :py:func:`load(jar-file) <load>`
+* import a python module structure including underlying Java classes from a jar-file, that is dynamically loaded using the function :py:func:`load(jar-file) <load>`
 * automatically access images contained in the imported .sikuli (no need to use :py:func:`setBundlePath`)